 Responses to the DCC institutional survey inform our choice of guidance formats.
 The shortlisted topics are informed by the Research at Risk themes, and DCC community coordination and engagement activity.
 The latter includes participation in Research Data Spring events, plus Research Data Management Forum, IDCC, IJDC, Research Data Alliance groups, non-DCC workshops, institutional training and advice provision, and ‘community watch’ activity.

-Proposed topics

-The proposal highlights the following topics:
+The schedule highlights the following topics:

 Cost, benefit & risk models: 4C recently consolidated the ‘state of the art’ in modelling, but examples of institutions providing support to deal with this in the UK funding context are lacking Our survey indicates that as of May 2015 only 13% of institutions had ‘rolled out’ or ‘embedded’ support for ‘cost modelling and support for grant costing’, and 55% said they were highly likely to need ‘templates for modelling costs, benefits, risks’.